202ecommerce/security-advisories/docs/kb/logical_weakness.md

 It’s sometimes useful to protect a front controller with a static token for instance to protect a cron, a webhook, …

-  1) *Check if 'PS_TOKEN_ENABLE' is enabled will deactivate the protection.
+*1) Check if 'PS_TOKEN_ENABLE' is enabled will deactivate the protection.
 This feature is not done to protect a controller.*

 > ***DON'T DO:***
 > ```PHP